 Although you would love to have them in your home, there may be reasons why it wouldn’t work.
 It is not uncommon to miss some of those signals which is why you shouldn’t feel guilty.
 Maybe you just don’t know what they are.
 If you are beginning to be suspicious that your loved one isn’t safe being left alone, here are some signs that might indicate it’s time for assisted living.

 1. Recent and/or Recurring Falls

 Even one fall can be one fall too many.
-However, if you become aware that your loved one has fallen recently and perhaps has had several recent falls, it is a sign that they are probably ready for assisted living.
+However, if you become aware that your loved one has fallen recently and perhaps has had several recent falls, it is a sign that they are probably ready for assisted living or a nursing home.
 So far, luck has saved them it seems, but what if they fall and can’t get to a phone to call for help?

 2. Deteriorating Health

 Whether they begin suffering from acute illnesses or chronic health problems that seem to be worsening, you might want to have them in a facility where healthcare professionals are on site and on call 24/7 to keep a watchful eye on the health of your loved one.

 While mobility may be an issue with getting to medications, it is usually a matter of the onset of dementia.
 According to memory care Nashville TN staff at Belmont Village Assisted Living Community, this is more often a sign of decreased memory function.
 Both missing a dose or taking medications two or more times because they forgot can be equally dangerous.

 Household tasks could be anything from getting the dishes done to taking trash out to keeping the lawn work done.
 If these are all things that they had no problems with until recently, you know they need the help available to them at an assisted living community.